roeszler/toptails/README.md

     * resetSpin();
     * errorOk();

     Each of these functions has been created to sit within their relative HTML element and allow user events to activate them and control numerous functions to occur.
-The decision has been to allow the unused variables notification to remain.
+I have decided to allow the unused variables notification to remain.
 This is in exchange for the functionality that it permits in the game at this stage of my learning.

 * Accessibility
   * I confirmed that the colours, contrast and fonts chosen are easy to read and accessible by running it through [lighthouse](https://developers.google.com/web/tools/lighthouse/) in dev tools.